I’m not from Austin, but that’s not for a lack of dreaming!

-Lucy in Disguise with Diamonds: This epic costume store can’t be missed!
-You can rent any costume imaginable or spend a bit (lot) more to own.
+- Lucy in Disguise with Diamonds: This epic costume store can’t be missed!
+You can rent any costume imaginable or spend a bit (lot) more to purchase.

-Allen’s Boots: This boot store is massive and will convert even the most skeptical hipster into a cowboy.
+- Allen’s Boots: This boot store (seen above) is massive and will convert even the most skeptical hipster into a cowboy.

-RIP Turquoise Door: My favorite shop in all of Austin was the Turquoise Door, selling imported folk art from Mexico and beautiful turquoise jewelry.
+- RIP Turquoise Door: My favorite shop in all of Austin was the Turquoise Door, selling imported folk art from Mexico and beautiful turquoise jewelry.
 It’s permanently closed its doors.
 This is a reminder of the effects our mass tourism has on smaller shops when demand makes rent skyrocket.
 So please skip the chain stores you see popping up and visit the classic, mom and pop shops that made this area what it is.
-Keep Austin Weird.
+This is what Keep Austin Weird means.

 Be a Tourist